r-spatial/asdar-book.org/docs/book2ed_errata.md

 Page 245: Minor change in prediction variance values following the change to BLAS/LAPACK from Meschach linear algebra functions in gstat 1.1-0.

 Page 247-248, sections 8.7.1/2: changes in sample() from R >= 3.6.0 change the model training and validation sets and R2 measure; the cross-validation score summary is also changed.

+Page 260: drop as geoR unavailable (May 2022).

 ## lat